StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/GettingTheSDK-template.md

 <img src="xcode-dialog.png" width="450px" />

 You can choose whether or not to select the dialog box to copy the files into your project.
 If you choose to leave it deselected, you can pull the most recent changes from the remote git repository and your files will automatically be kept in sync with the most recent bugfixes, etc. Otherwise, you will need to re-copy the src folder anytime you wish to update to the most recent build.

+Congratulations!
+You should have successfully added the Strabo MultiRecorder SDK to your project.
+You are ready to start building with Strabo.
+Check out the [guide](WorkingWithTheSDK) for more information about how to present the capture view controller and browse and upload captures.